Measure of the National Assembly for Wales: Royal approval

-Who could propose Assembly Measures
+Proposals

-Like in any legislature, the National Assembly for Wales members can propose Assembly Measures.
-The name for an Assembly Measure proposed by a person not in the Welsh Assembly Government will be called a "Members Proposed Assembly Measure" Meanwhile, according to the same source there will also be "Government Proposed Assembly Measures" and "Emergency Proposed Assembly Measures".
+Like in other legislatures, the National Assembly for Wales members could have proposed Assembly Measures.
+The name for an Assembly Measure proposed by a person not in the Welsh Assembly Government was called a "Members Proposed Assembly Measure" Meanwhile, according to the same source there were also "Government Proposed Assembly Measures" and "Emergency Proposed Assembly Measures".
 The First Welsh Legislative Counsel, a new post which commenced April 2007, working within the Office of the First Welsh Legislative Counsel, part of the Legal Services Department of the Welsh Assembly Government has responsibility for the drafting of the Welsh Assembly Government's legislative programme following the implementation of the Government of Wales Act 2006.
 Professor Thomas Glyn Watkin is the first person to be appointed to this post.

 Enacting formula

 Assembly measures begin with the following enacting formula: